Course: ENGL 2150Division: Humanities

 Department: English & Philosophy

-Catalog Description: This course is an integrative exploration of the intellectual traditions of the ancient and medieval Western world.
+Catalog Description: This course is an integrative exploration of the intellectual traditions of the ancient and medieval eras.
 The emphasis of the course is on reading seminal literary works, but introduces other interdisciplinary approaches such as art, architecture, philosophy, religion, and mathematics.
-It fulfills an HU general education requirement.
+It fulfills a HU general education requirement.
 This class is open to all students and fills an honors program requirement.

 General Education Requirements: Humanities (HU)